How We’re Handling COVID-19 at Barnes Family Dentistry (updated May 2021)

 - Our office will communicate with you before your appointment to ask some screening questions.
 You’ll be asked those same questions again when you are in the office.

-- Our staff has been charged with disinfection of all hard surfaces that are touched throughout the day.
-These include all door handles, light switches, etc. This will be done at least every hour.
+- Our team will continue to disinfect of all hard surfaces that are touched throughout the day.
+These include all door handles, light switches, etc.

 - If you will be receiving treatment, you will be asked to rinse your mouth with a diluted hydrogen peroxide solution prior to any procedure.
 The purpose of the rinse is to decrease the number of infectious particles in your mouth.